Ventiv-Technology/DockerManager/readme.md

   than one service of a given type, the last one will survive in this map.
     - server: Server name for that this instance is running under.
 Example: ${serviceInstances.mysql.server}
     - port: Ports mapped by type.
 Example: ${serviceInstances.mysql.port.mysql} or ${serviceInstances.couch.port.http}

+### Environment Description File

+In a directory structure described above (under tiers) is a file for each individual environment.
+This is where we describe the environment's servers and applications.
+Furthermore, you will see an application's service requirements, and further configuration of them (like environment variables).

+#### Server Configuration

+The first section of an environment configuration file is describing the servers (or hosts) that may be part of it.
+These must include fully qualified host names, and these hosts MUST be running the Docker daemon, otherwise they will be discarded on application startup.
+For full documentation, see comments in org.ventiv.docker.manager.model.ServerConfiguration.
+The most important section in here is the eligibleServices portion, which describes what services are allowed to run on this host.

+Each eligible service will have it's ports described.
+It's important when you're describing the ports to use either the 'port' or 'ports' section, but not both.
+The rule of thumb is that if you want to expose multiple services, use the ports...and if you want to expose one service, use port.
+For example, if I want to allow 'Docker Manager' to run just once on this server, I would do something like this:

+    - type: docker_manager
+      portMappings:
+      - type: http
+        port: 8080

+However, if I want to allow 'Docker Manager' to run 5 times on this server (on ports 8080, 8081, 8082, 8083, 9000), I might do the following:

+    - type: docker_manager
+      portMappings:
+      - type: http
+        port: 8080-8083,9000

+NOTE: The port listed here are the ports that will be exposed on the physical host, and tied back to a port in the container.
+This mapping is done by using the port type.

+#### Application Configuration

+The last remaining part of configuration is for the application, where you describe the application and all of it's running services.
+For full documentation, please see: org.ventiv.docker.manager.model.ApplicationConfiguration.
+At the top level there are things like description and name, which are solely used for UI and API purposes.
+Also there is a section here to describe the URL of this application.
+You have the opportunity to specify it manually (via the 'url' attribute), or to use one of the service's url (via the 'serviceInstanceUrl' attribute).

+Most importantly, you configure the serviceInstance's that will be part of this application, and how many of them you need.
+For instance, you may say the following if you wanted 5 of a given service to be running:

+    - type: awesome-server
+      count: 5

+Docker manager will then attempt to find 5 'slots' for the 'awesome-server' instance that can run on hosts configured in the section above.
+By default, it will attempt to spread these 5 across physical hosts first, then back down to running on whatever is provided an available.
+If you want to change this algorithm, do so via the serviceSelectionAlgorithm attribute.
+The following algorithms are available:

+    - org.ventiv.docker.manager.service.selection.DistributedServerServiceSelectionAlgorithm: Algorithm to spread across physical hosts as much as possible
+    - org.ventiv.docker.manager.service.selection.NextAvailableServiceSelectionAlgorithm: Simple algorithm to pick the next instance that has not yet been allocated.

+Also in this section is the volume mapping.
+Similar to the port mapping, you will specify the type here, and this is how the system ties back to the services configuration file.
+Again, as with the port mapping, the volumes listed here are the ones that will exist on the docker host, and be tied back to the container via the type.
+This is a very handy way to ensure the data from a given container sticks around between deployments.

+Finally, underneath the service instance configuration section, you have the opportunity to specify environment variables.
+This is the exact same as documented above, but will allow you to specify environment variables that are specific to a given application.
+This is the perfect place to tie servers together (e.g. Activiti -> MySql) or to specify what environment this application is running in (e.g. Development).